1917 Auckland Rugby League season: Gala match in the Auckland Domain

-City and Ponsonby United played an exhibition match on 24 September at Victoria Park.
+Returned Soldiers Benefit Match

+Both teams had played each other four times during the season with two matches each.
+This match was meant to "decide the rubber" and saw City winning 16-6.
+The match was played to support Charles Dunning, Jack Arneil, J Neal, and Owen Gallot who had returned from the war and had been significantly incapacitated by injuries suffered while fighting in France.
+But also more broadly all returned soldiers.
+They made £200 which was given to the RSA which was gratefully received.
+In the first half A. Cross, the Ponsonby five eighth had to leave the field after colliding with his team mate Arthur Cadman and gashing his eye and breaking his nose.

+Railway v Ponsonby

 On 29 September a very controversial cross code match was played between Railway (a combination of Marist Brothers Old Boys and City) who were the winners of the Auckland Rugby Union competition, and Ponsonby, the Auckland Rugby League club champions.
 The match was not sanctioned by the Auckland Rugby Union as Railway was also scheduled to play an annual charity rugby union match versus University on the same day.
 The Railway team playing the league code had “gone over to the Northern Union game”.
 They played a further match against City Rovers which they lost by 18 points to 6 before moving to the Auckland Rugby League full-time in 1918.
 They would eventually amalgamate with Grafton Athletic and in 1919 they would reform as the Marist Rugby League Old Boys club”.
+The Railway team included Ces Dacre who went on to play cricket and soccer for New Zealand.
+Jimmy (Sonny) Hing who switched to Marist and had a long involvement in rugby league including with the Point Chevalier club also played in the matches.
+During the game Spencer Jones, playing on the wing for Ponsonby after several years in their backline, broke his leg after Corner, playing fullback for Railway kicked at the ball on the ground and made heavy contact with Jones' shin.
+He was taken to hospital by ambulance with the bone being set.

+City v Railway

 Lower grade competitions

 The newly formed Pupuke club entered a side in the third grade.
 They were based in the Takapuna area and wore red uniforms.
 Manukau, Remuera and Riverhead did not field teams in any grades in 1917.
 It was decided at the start of the season that no trophies would be awarded in any of the grades due to the effect of the war on the competition and in line with there being no representative football being played in the war years.
 On several occasions it was asked if they would reconsider awarding winning teams anything but they consistently stated that nothing would be awarded, including badges.

 There were also house matches played.
 On August 4 Thompson and Hill defeated A. & T. Burt 7-2.